 If you read the blog post, don’t forget “the gist” and “the challenging part” section of the blog post.
 It’s a challenge to establish the stability to earn while you blog.
 It took me 6 years to stabilize my blogs to earn from Google Adsense, from accepting sponsored posts, and from brand partnerships.

 When you start earning on your blog, there are always expectations.
 They can be from your readers and from your brand partners.
-Make sure to maintain your credibility to both entities.
+Make sure to maintain your credibility with both entities.
 You should promote the right brand that you believe in.
-Don’t just accept a brand because they offer you big amount of money and then lose your following.
+Don’t just accept a brand because they offer you a big amount of money and then lose your following.
 Always remember that your readers and followers are people who joined your community because they believe in you, and trust you.

 Promoting a brand because of the amount of money they offer and lose your readers’ trust is a sacrificial act.
 Go back to the reason why the brand made a partnership with you: it’s because of your following.
 So, if you lose your following, you will lose the brand partnership.